svenko99/alfred-sskj/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![macOS](https://svgshare.com/i/ZjP.svg)](https://svgshare.com/i/ZjP.svg)
 ## 🤔 What is it?
-- It's Alfred workflow for quickly	looking up **definition** of certain word in Slovenian dictionary - SSKJ *(Slovar slovenskega knjižnega jezika)*
+- It's Alfred workflow for quickly	looking up **definition** of certain word in Slovenian dictionary - SSKJ *(Slovar slovenskega knjižnega jezika)*.
-- It can also be used to find **synonyms** of certain word
+- It can also be used to find **synonyms** of certain word.
-- It's using data from websites [termania.net](https://www.termania.net/) and [sinonimi.si](https://sinonimi.si/)
+- It's using data from websites [termania.net](https://www.termania.net/) and [sinonimi.si](https://sinonimi.si/).
-- Workflow is written in **Python 3.11**

 ## Installation
-- install [⤓ SSKJ Workflow](https://github.com/svenko99/alfred-sskj/raw/main/SSKJ.alfredworkflow) in the repo
+- Head to [SSKJ Workflow](https://alfred.app/workflows/svenko99/sskj/) in the Afred Gallery.

 ## Usage